 - Working Families Information for working parents and carers on their employment rights, Tax Credits and in-work benefits, maternity and paternity leave, flexible working options and maternity discrimination.
 This includes a section especially for parents of disabled children

-- Paying for childcare costs Find out more about the help available to pay for childcare, Tax Free childcare, Childcare Vouchers, the childcare elements of Universal and Tax credits, 2, 3 and 4 year old 15 hour free entitlements and 30 hours free childcare for working parents.
+- Paying for childcare costs Find out more about the help available to pay for childcare, Tax Free childcare, the childcare elements of Universal and Tax credits, 2, 3 and 4 year old 15 hour and 30 hours free childcare.

 Benefit, childcare and grant calculators